philosophy-flow/pick-a-quiz/README.md

 ![screenshot](./quiz-app-demo.png)

-A trivia quiz application that allows the user to select from multiple categories and then take a trivia quiz.
+An application that allows the user to select from multiple categories and then take a trivia quiz.
 After answering all questions the user is able to see their score and view all of the missed questions and correct answers.

 [Live Demo](https://pickaquiz.netlify.app/)